komed3/pyxe/docs/core/Convert.md

 # Color Space Conversion Utility

 The `Convert` class is responsible for transforming color objects between color spaces using the internal `ConversionGraph`.
-It supports:
+It is a central component of the `pyxe` core system and supports:

-- Fallback conversions (e.g., try RGB, then HSL, etc.)
+- Fallback conversions (e.g., try `RGB`, then `HSL`, etc.)
 - Strict vs. tolerant error handling
 - Batch conversions
 - Integrated tracing when enabled

-It is a central component of the `pyxe` core system.

-## Internal Properties

-### `private graph: ConversionGraph`

-The internal conversion graph used to resolve paths.
-The `Convert` class relies on the `ConversionGraph` class, which provides the path finding logic.
+**This class is not typically used directly by consumers of the library.** Color space conversions are performed directly via the central API using `Color.convert()` or used internally by some modules.

 ## Methods